 Now, he's been turned back into a human—and he believes it's time to cleanse the corruption of old humanity by destroying all the remaining statues of the people from old.

-Hanami is a special-grade cursed spirit who’s first seen rescuing his defeated comrade from Gojo Satoru.
-He’s one of the villains in Jujutsu Kaisen who possesses the ability to control his natural surroundings.
+Hanami is a special-grade cursed spirit who's first seen rescuing his defeated comrade from Satoru Gojo.
+He's one of the villains in Jujutsu Kaisen who possesses the ability to control his natural surroundings.